CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Empirical Analysis

 \subsubsection{Traditional Baselines}

 The $F_1$-scores on classification (overall, as well as $\mathcal{C}_{high}$ and $\mathcal{C}_{low}$ introduced in Figure~\ref{fig:label_distribution}) are presented in Table~\ref{tab:results}.
 All the classifiers outperform both naive baselines, except for the $\mathcal{C}_{high}$ of \texttt{hazard-category}.
 In this task, $\mathcal{C}_{high}$ only consists of the majority class.
+This means that classification on this task is not useful as there is only one label present in the test set.
+Every class not predicted to this label (even if correctly predicted in general) will therefore diminish the macro $F_1$.
 Since the BOW-based classifiers in general perform worse than TF-IDF, we only report them in the Appendix (see Table~\ref{tab:results_extended}).

 The best-performing non-prompting classifier for the \texttt{hazard-category} and \texttt{product-category} tasks is TF-IDF-SVM as it excels on $\mathcal{C}_{low}$.
 For the fine-grained \texttt{hazard} and \texttt{product} tasks the SVM's performance on the less represented classes drops, and TF-IDF-LR takes the position as the best traditional classifier.
 In parallel, TF-IDF-SVM's relative $F_1$-score increases on high support classes, which we interpret as an inability to learn from classes with very few samples, paired with good performance on training sample counts $> 100$.
 TF-IDF-KNN has the overall lowest performance of the traditional classifiers.